akatharollo/akatharollo/README.md

 - 👀 I’m interested in front-end and mobile development
 - 🌱 I’m currently learning JavaScript and reactjs framework
 - 💞️ I’m looking to collaborate on projects that build complex websites and mobile applications
-- 📫 How to reach me info@tevindikgale@gmail.com
+- 📫 How to reach me info@tevindikgale.co.za

 <!---
 akatharollo/akatharollo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.